pxndey/ml_da/README.md

 # machine_learning_parkinson

-A collection of machine learning/ deep learning models trained/used for my project for Foundations of Data Science class
+A collection of machine learning/deep learning models trained/used for my project for Machine Learning class

 The datasets are taken from Kaggle and trained on NVIDIA RTX 2060 with 16GB RAM.